 You need to be very careful when giving your pet vitamins as overdosing them could result in quite a few problems.
 This includes loss of appetite, lethargy, joint pain and stiffness, and gastrointestinal tract problems.
 In fact, in some cases, too much of one vitamin can cause poisoning which could prove to be fatal if not treated immediately.
 To help prevent this, make sure to discuss things with your vet to make sure you give your pet the right amount of vitamins.

-If you’re on the search for some of the best vitamins to give to your pet, you’ll want to consider the following this advanced multivitamin by Innovet.
+If you’re on the search for some of the best vitamins to give to your pet, you’ll want to consider the following: Multivitamin Soft Chews by Innovet.

 This vitamin for pets is a 6-in-1 option and helps your pet’s coat, skin, digestion, heart, immune system, and joint health.
 Because of this, it will help to keep your pet healthy in many different ways.

 Terpene extract helps to reduce inflammation, repair cell damage, and even keep your pet calm.
 It’s also helpful when it comes to regulating their digestive health.
 It has been shown to have both short and long-term effects.

 Krill oil contains Omega-3s which works to keep your pet’s heart healthy.
 It also helps to relieve joint pain and dry eyes.
 Krill oil also tends to be a little less irritating to certain pets when compared to salmon oil.

 Glucosamine helps to build cartilage which is essential to ensure your pet has healthy joints, muscles, and bones.
 By consuming it, it helps to prevent them from tearing, breaking, and spraining easily.

 This antioxidant helps to keep your dog’s body young and active.
 It works to stop cognitive decline, heart disease, and other problems that come with aging.
 It also provides their body with plenty of energy so they can run around and play.